 for Galapagos Holidays and for Blyth Travel, both in Toronto, and for

 the Toronto Zoo.
-2002 was my fifteenth trip to the Galapagos.
+2009 marked my twenty-second trip to the Galapagos.

 In addition to my Galapagos visits, I have traveled